Spacerat/spacerat.github.io/_drafts/2020-03-14-Information-Value-Multiple-Variables.md

 \textrm{EOL if Rejected} &=& $40m &*& 60\% &=& $25.2m
 \end{eqnarray}$$

-If we learn with full confidence that B will succeed, our Expected Opportunity Loss is reduced by $80,000.
-We wouldn't change our decision, but we might pay up to $80,000 for perfect information on B.
+Now the Expected Opportunity Loss of our decision to run the campaign is reduced by $80,000.

+> The change in Overall EOL by eliminating uncertainty for a single variable is the "Individual EVPI" for that variable.

+Here is where my interpretation of the book is fuzzy.
+It seems clear that we should pay up to $1.28m for perfect information on Segment A, but since information on Segment B can never change our decision, would we pay even one dollar to learn more about it?

 ## Knowing what to measure